github/docs/content/code-security/dependabot/dependabot-auto-triage-rules/using-github-preset-rules-to-prioritize-dependabot-alerts.md

 ---
-title: Using GitHub-curated default rules to prioritize Dependabot alerts
+title: Using GitHub preset rules to prioritize Dependabot alerts
-intro: 'You can use a {% data variables.product.company_short %}-curated default rule to auto-dismiss low impact development alerts for npm dependencies.'
+intro: 'You can use {% data variables.dependabot.github_presets %}, which are rules curated by {% data variables.product.company_short %}, to auto-dismiss low impact development alerts for npm dependencies.'
 permissions: 'People with write permissions can view {% data variables.dependabot.auto_triage_rules %} for the repository.
-People with admin permissions to a repository can enable or disable {% data variables.dependabot.default_rules %} for the repository.
-Organization owners and security managers can enable or disable {% data variables.dependabot.default_rules %} at the organization-level and optionally choose to enforce rules for repositories in the organization.'
+People with admin permissions to a repository can enable or disable {% data variables.dependabot.github_presets %} for the repository.
+Organization owners and security managers can enable or disable {% data variables.dependabot.github_presets %} at the organization-level and optionally choose to enforce rules for repositories in the organization.'
 versions:
   feature: dependabot-auto-triage-rules
 type: how_to